The Top 5 Reasons You Need to Dry Brush Your Skin

 - Stress Relief and Energy Boost: Dry brushing not only benefits your skin but also provides a moment of relaxation and self-care.
 The gentle brushing motions, coupled with the sensory experience, can help reduce stress, improve mood, and invigorate your senses.
 Incorporating dry brushing into your daily routine can serve as a mindful practice, promoting overall well-being.

 *Find a quiet space where you can focus on the experience.
 Practice deep breathing while dry brushing, allowing yourself to relax and unwind.
 Embrace the self-care aspect of this ritual and take a moment to appreciate yourself.

 Begin with dry, clean skin.
 Using a natural bristle brush, start at your feet and brush upwards, using long, sweeping strokes t your heart.
 Apply light pressure and avoid any areas of irritation or broken skin.
 Repeat this process over your entire body, focusing on areas prone to dryness or roughness.

 In general, dry brushing can be done 2-3 times per week.
 However, it's important to listen to your skin and adjust accordingly.
 If your skin becomes irritated or sensitive, reduce the frequency or discontinue for a while.
 Always prioritize the health and comfort of your skin when determining how often to dry brush.

-After dry brushing and showering, we love to use organic body oil.
-Your skin drinks it up!
-Here is our spa set: Dry Brush & Body Oil Set
+After dry brushing and showering, replenish and hydrate your skin with body butter or oil.
+Dry Brush & Body Oil Set